anjalikhonde/CivicTracker/README.md

 ## ✨ Features

-- **Report an Issue** — Capture a photo (camera or gallery), add a description, and pin the location of a civic problem in a few taps.
+### 📝 Reporting an Issue
+- Report a civic issue with a title, category, and detailed description
+- Attach a photo two ways — **capture with the camera** or **pick from the gallery**
-- **AI Smart Check** — Uploaded reports are automatically analyzed using Google's Gemini model to help validate and categorize issues before submission.
+- **AI Smart Check** — the report is automatically analyzed using Google's Gemini model to help validate, categorize, and flag priority before submission
-- **Issue Tracking** — Citizens can follow the status of their reports from submission through resolution.
+- Location is auto-attached to every report
+- Submit the official report once everything looks right
+- **Delete** a report you've submitted, if needed

+### 🗺️ Map
+- View reported issues plotted on a live map, so citizens and officers can see what's happening nearby

+### 📊 Public Scoreboard
+- A public, transparent view of community stats — issues resolved vs. pending, so anyone can see how things are progressing

+### 🧑‍💼 Officer Dashboard
-- **Officer Dashboard** — A dedicated view for civic officials to review, manage, and update the status of reported issues.
+- A dedicated space for civic officials to review incoming reports, manage their status, and track resolution

-- **Public Scorecard** — A transparency view showing aggregate stats on how issues in the community are being resolved.
+### 📌 Issue Tracking
+- Citizens can browse other reports in their area and see which ones are **resolved** and which are still **pending**

+### 🔐 Secure Auth
-- **Secure Auth** — User accounts and sessions are handled via Firebase Authentication.
+- User accounts and sessions handled via Firebase Authentication

 ---